Fire Emblem (Game Boy Advance)

 This game has a prototype article

-Fire Emblem, more colloquially known as Fire Emblem: Blazing Blade ("Rekka no Ken" in Japanese) is the seventh game in the series, and the first one released outside of Japan.
+Fire Emblem, more colloquially known as Fire Emblem: Blazing Blade ("Rekka no Ken" in Japanese) is the seventh game in the series and the first released outside of Japan.
 The game is a direct prequel to Fire Emblem: The Binding Blade, and takes place twenty years before that game.

 - 2 Alternate Arena Mode